 Use Familiar Audio Content for Testing

-Test your balance adjustments using music, podcasts, or videos that you know well.
-Familiar content makes it easier to detect whether the balance sounds correct because you already know how it should sound.
-Choose material with clear stereo imaging and distinct left and right channel information for the most accurate assessment.
+Test balance adjustments using music or videos you already know well.
+Known content makes it easier to detect whether the balance sounds correct.
+Choose material with clear stereo separation — distinct left and right channel information gives the most accurate assessment.

 Consider the Listening Environment